Srijal97/Personal-Website/_pages/about.md

 Presently, I am working as a Graduate Research Assistant with Dr. Derek Paley on making e-scooters autonomously drive to a user or a parking lot.

 Oh, and I love airplanes!

+!!!!
+This website is under a complete redesign and many of the pages are not functional.
+Sorry! !!!!